Automotive industry in Indonesia: Chevrolet

-Mazda (1985–1998)
+Mazda (1985-1998)

 Mazda first entered the Indonesian market in the 1960s as an imported brand.
 In 1985, Indomobil started manufacturing Mazda vehicles in Indonesia through its fully owned plant and was distributed through PT National Motors Co. (now PT Unicor Prima Motor), another Indomobil subsidiary.
 In 1989, Indomobil together with Sumitomo Corporation started work on the PT Mazda Indonesia Manufacturing (MIM) plant through a joint venture.
 The plant would manufacture the Mazda MR90, a car based on the third generation Mazda 323 Familia.
 With the support of President Suharto, the MR90 was designated as a 'people's car' to compete directly with the Toyota Kijang.
 MR90 stands for 'Mobil Rakyat 1990', ('people's car of the 1990s'), as the car was introduced around July 1990.
-To achieve a competitive price for the car, and with the support of Suharto, Indomobile requested that the government remove the 30 percent luxury goods tax.
+To achieve a competitive price for the car, and with the support of Suharto, Indomobile requested that the government remove the 30 per cent luxury goods tax.
 This proposal was unexpectedly rejected by the Finance Ministry, citing the absence of a 'national car' regulation and the fact that the car is categorized as a sedan - which meant it ould only be considered a luxury good.
 As the result, sales were below expectations by an order of magnitude, since the car ended up significantly more expensive than the Toyota Kijang.
 The Mazda MR90 was later revised and renamed to Mazda Vantrend and Mazda Baby Boomer, hoping to improve sales.
 In 1998, PT MIM went bankrupt in the midst of Southeast Asian financial crisis and the plant in Tambun was sold to Suzuki.

 Between 1998 and 2006, Mazda cars were imported and distributed by PT Unicor Prima Motor before the distribution was taken over by Mazda Motor Corporation, creating PT Mazda Motor Indonesia as the sole importer and distributor.
 The handover marked the end of production of the locally assembled Mazda E2000 which was introduced in 1996, and also saw PT Unicor Prima Motor transformed into Chery car distributor.
 Mazda Motor Indonesia solely relied on importing its line-up of vehicles from Japan, Thailand and the Philippines, except the Suzuki-made Mazda VX-1 (a rebadged Ertiga).

 In 2017, Mazda Motor Corporation transferred its operations in Indonesia to PT Eurokars Motor Indonesia.
 Mazda remained an import brand, sourcing Mazda vehicles from Japan, Thailand and Malaysia.